amyhupe/amyhupe.co.uk/src/articles/2024-07-10-silver-bullets.md

 I took the crystals they gave me and put them in my pocket along with their prophecies: surprise but welcome pregnancies, reconciliation, and the sudden and unforeseen financial windfall that was due in October but so far remains lost in the post.

 In the autumn, as I found myself still childless, alone and staring down the barrel of my overdraft, I discovered the sacred wisdom of gut health.
-Did you know that 78% of your serotonin receptors live in your gut and not, as we’ve been fooled into believing, in your brain?
+Did you know that 95% of your serotonin is produced in your gut and not, as we’ve been tricked into believing, in your brain?

 I hired a nutritional therapist.